 Your admissions counselor reviews your application and an admission decision is mailed to you.
-Our rolling admissions system means you don’t have to wait long to find out if you are in!
+Our rolling admissions system means you don’t have to wait long to find out if you are admitted!
 Transcripts are evaluated by the registrar after you are admitted.

 What are my campus visit options?

 - Personalized Visit